 The DSU Piano Program offers an opportunity for music majors with a piano emphasis to develop their teaching skills and gain teaching experience through the DSU Piano Preparatory Program.
 The Piano Preparatory Program offers individual and group study opportunities for pre-college students.
 DSU student pianists may be employed as student teachers for the Piano Preparatory Program upon completion of the piano pedagogy course, teaching observations, practice teaching sessions, and recommendation of the piano faculty.

-All entering transfer students must consult with Dr. Fosheim or Dr. Shin to ensure proper placement in a piano class.
+- All entering transfer students must consult with Dr. Jung-Won Shin to ensure proper placement in a piano class.

 Piano Proficiency Examination